Usually asymptomatic. To establish the diagnosis, 2 blood pressure (BP) measurements should be taken at least 6 hours, and no more than 7 days, apart.

 For women over 37 weeks' gestation, induction should be considered.

 Gestational hypertension is defined by sustained BP readings of ≥140/90 mmHg during pregnancy after 20 weeks’ gestation in a previously normotensive patient, without the presence of proteinuria (<300 mg in 24 hours).
-It more often occurs in the second half of pregnancy.
 All manifestations of gestational hypertension are presumptive until retrospectively confirmed by complete resolution of hypertension and any other new abnormalities by 12 weeks postpartum; otherwise, other diagnoses should be considered.

 Board-certified, General Preventive Medicine & Public Health